lalongooo/video-compressor/README.md

 * This project is based on an older version of the Telegram for Android app.
 A version from one year ago.
 * It is supposed to work on Android API 17+, however has not been tested properly on Marshmallow and above.
 * No major issues have been reported on Lollipop.
-* In order to have this project working correctly, it needs to be  updated as the official Telegram for Android app.
+* In order to have this project working correctly, it needs to be  updated as the official Telegram for Android app does.
 No ETA at this time.

 #### Quick workaround for issues found on API 17+:
 1. Download [Telegram for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger) from Google Play.